 The School of Noise runs workshops for children, young people and adults encouraging the exploration of music and the science of sound.
-Our aim is to provide creative and imaginative activities using sound in accessible, fun and educational ways.
+We aim to provide creative and imaginative activities using sound in accessible, fun and educational ways.

-Using a wide variety of analogue and digital machines our activities include; learning about the science of sound, playing on rare instruments such as a waterphone and theremin, composing experimental sound art, Foley sound design, field recording, conducting orchestras of fruit and vegetables, soundwalks, learning about acoustic ecology plus more.
+We use a wide variety of analogue and digital machines in our activities.
+Workshops include exploring the science of sound, playing on unusual instruments such as the waterphone and theremin, composing experimental sound art, Foley sound design, field recording, conducting orchestras of fruit and vegetables, soundwalks, learning about acoustic ecology plus more.

-There is no need to have experience playing music or using any of our equipment to take part in the workshops, and they are open to people of all abilities.
+There is no need to have experience playing music or using any of our equipment to take part in the workshops.
+We aim to make our activities accessible to people of all ages and abilities.

-To date we have delivered workshops in a wide variety of locations including primary schools, WOMAD, End Of The Road, Green Man and Latitude festivals, British Library, BAFTA, Barbican Centre, Southbank Centre, Museum of Childhood, Museum of London, Cheltenham Science Festival, National Media Museum, Museum of Science and Industry, Great Ormond Street Hospital School and travelled to the Netherlands, China, Czech Republic, United Arab Emirates and Oman.
+To date we have delivered workshops in a wide variety of locations including primary schools, colleges, WOMAD, End Of The Road, Green Man and Latitude festivals, the British Library, BAFTA, BBC Radio 4, Barbican Centre, Southbank Centre, V&A Museum of Childhood, Museum of London, National Media Museum, Museum of Science and Industry, Cheltenham Science Festival, Great Ormond Street Hospital School, Scouts, Tricycle Theatre, RSA, Barnes Film Festival, Royal Institution, Music for Youth, National Portrait Gallery, Selfridges, Dulwich Picture Gallery.
+We have also travelled to China, Czech Republic, Netherlands, Oman, Spain and the United Arab Emirates.